 That legal interpretation services mandate speech is not the only difference, it is just the most discernible.
 Another is speed.
 Legal interpreters must work fast.
 There is no room for time delays.
 On a moment’s notice, they have to convey — clearly and accurately — what one party is trying to express.
 As there is no room for pauses, there is also no room for margin for error.
 Outside of legal matters, it might not be a life-changing spectacle if a word or phrase is a touch altered or even flubbed.
 Within the confines of a courtroom for a trial or hearing, such an error could prove devastating towards a case’s chance for success.

-The words legal translators choose have to arrive in near-instantaneous fashion.
+The words legal translators choose have to arrive in a near-instantaneous fashion.
 It is easy to surmise that a sense of overwhelming pressure could hinder their functionality.
 That is usually not a concern.
 Those who devote their lives to legal interpretation are often highly-skilled, highly-experienced professionals who are comfortable pivoting from one sentence or thought to the next regardless of the situation.

 You’re Covered Either Way